unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 git status

 # 6. Fix any errors, investigate any warnings.
-Currently for example there are
-# a few warnings of the following form in rbnf files:
-#   [cldr-build] Warning: no version match with: $Revision☹$
 #
-# Fixing may entail modifying CLDR source data or tools - for example,
+# Fixing may entail modifying CLDR source data or TOOLS_ROOT config files or
-# updating the validSubLocales for collation data (file a bug if appropriate).
-# Repeat steps 4-5 until there are no build errors and no unexpected
-# warnings.
+# tooling.

 # 7. Now rebuild ICU4C with the new data and run make check tests.
 # Again, keep a log so you can investigate the errors.